schmitt-steven/Paper-Generator/README.md

 - Switch from Arxiv API to SemanticScholar API (more papers, more metadata, embeddings of abstracts, ...)
 - Add human-in-the-loop feature
 - Add review/improvement loop to the paper writing process
-- Try coding agent like
+- Try coding agent like SWE-agent or OpenHands
 - Add logic if hypothesis was disproven
 - Add logic to test multiple hypotheses
 - Improve logic for executing steps (e.g. run_from(X), run_only(X), run_steps([X, Y]), run_until(X))
 - Standardize saving/loading
 - Finetune prompts; update formatting (XML tags)
 - Use tokenizers instead of approximations
+...

 ## Algorithm